PROPERTY AND ASSET DIVISION

 When it comes to asset division, the costs of engaging a lawyer vary and at times may exceed the value of the assets in question, particularly if there is not a property you own involved.

 At Waters Lawyers, we pride ourselves on being completely transparent … and sometimes that means not taking on a matter as it would be financially beneficial for you and against our morals to do so.
 We rarely advise to get involved in asset division where no property or large asset is involved.
-In these cases we can support you with a non-obligational consultation priced at $220.

 How do I book an appointment?